scriptotek/simplemarcparser/README.md

 `SimpleMarcParser` is currently a minimal MARC21/XML parser for use with `QuiteSimpleXMLElement`, with support for the MARC21 Bibliographic, Authority and Holdings formats.

+**Note:** This project is not actively developed anymore, but I will still process issues.
+The aim of this project was to produce “simple” JSON representations of MARC21 records.
+I'm now working on [php-marc](https://github.com/scriptotek/php-marc), a wrapper for File_MARC.

 ## Example:

 ```php